joshoshiro99/etchASketch/README.md

 x Add a button to the top of the screen that will send the user a popup asking for the number of squares per side for the new grid.
 Once entered, the existing grid should be removed and a new grid should be generated in the same total space as before

-o Add a butoon that toggles the 'grid' functionality
+x Add a butoon that toggles the 'grid' functionality

 x Zoom functionality

+o Etch-a-Sketch Styling

+o Resize board with screensize

 # Skills Demonstrated: